Need support with your taxes?

 The terms and conditions of operations and transactions between the associated enterprises will differ from those made between independent enterprises, thus affecting the profitability and income of the enterprises.

 In the case of associate enterprises, the DTA provides that the contracting states may deem a taxable income that would have otherwise accrued if the parties were independent and tax the enterprises accordingly.

-An individual, who is a resident of a Contracting State immediately before making a visit to the other Contracting State, on invitation visits that other Contracting State for a period not exceeding two years solely for the purpose of teaching or research or both at any university, college, school or other similar educational institution, which exists primarily for research purposes or other similar public institution, in that other Contracting State shall be exempt from tax in that other Contracting State on his remuneration for such teaching or research.
+An individual, who is a resident of a Contracting State immediately before making a visit to the other Contracting State, on invitation visits that other Contracting State for a period not exceeding two years solely for the purpose of teaching or research or both at any university, college, school or other similar educational institution, which is recognized by the competent authority in that other Contracting State shall be exempt from tax in that other Contracting State on his remuneration for such teaching or research.

 The DTA provides relief from double taxation where income is subject to tax in both Contracting States.